Privacy Notice

 Having regard to local laws and the types of products and services to our clients, we obtain personal information from a variety of sources - which of those apply to you will depend on your particular circumstances:

-- From insurance brokers or other intermediaries, where they are involved in purchasing your insurance policy.
+• From insurance brokers or other intermediaries, who are involved in purchasing your insurance policy.

 If you require further information on who do we obtain your personal information from, please contact us at the details contained in the "Contact us" section below.